Articles & Videos

 Measuring success

-While staff at Mount Pritchard were impressed with how far their students had come since first introducing Sound Waves, they wanted to keep track of this progress to ensure these improvements continued.
+While staff at Mount Pritchard were impressed with how far their students had come since first introducing Sound Waves Literacy, they wanted to keep track of this progress to ensure these improvements continued.
 So, in 2020 the school decided to also use the NSW Department of Education Phonological Awareness Diagnostic Assessment to monitor the school’s spelling progress.

-‘Every day I can see students applying their knowledge from Sound Waves into their reading and writing.
+‘Every day I can see students applying their knowledge from Sound Waves Literacy into their reading and writing.
 They are now more independent and confident writers because they have the knowledge of different grapheme choices,’ said the school’s 1M class teacher.

 Ensuring students are engaged in the lessons

-Sound Waves is packed with activities including chanting, movements, songs and visuals to engage students during spelling lessons.
+Sound Waves Literacy is packed with activities including chanting, movements, songs and visuals to engage students during spelling lessons.

 The 1M teacher said, ‘Sound Waves is such an exciting way to learn phonics.
 The students are so enthusiastic when completing Sound Waves activities because they are explicit and hands-on.’